 How to pronounce I am authorized to negotiate on behalf of my organization. in American English

-In casual American English, "I am authorized to negotiate on behalf of my organization" sounds like "ahy uhm AH-thuh-rahyzd tuh nuh-GOH-shee-ayt ahn buh-HAF uhv mahy or-guh-nuh-ZAY-shuhn".
-Several things happen here, and the headline one is the Silent Schwa Before L/M/N/R: the unstressed vowel disappears and the consonant becomes its own syllable.
+Americans pronounce "I am authorized to negotiate on behalf of my organization" as "ahy uhm AH-thuh-rahyzd tuh nuh-GOH-shee-ayt ahn buh-HAF uhv mahy or-guh-nuh-ZAY-shuhn" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent Schwa Before L/M/N/R — the unstressed vowel disappears and the consonant becomes its own syllable.
+It lands on organization, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.